oatmeaI/pomelo/README.md

 ## Better Track Radio
 - `pomelo.plugins.BetterTrackRadio`

-BetterTrackRadio makes the radios started from a track (only possible on Plexamp) use similar logic to the ExploreRadio plugin.
+Better Track Radio makes the radios started from a track (only possible on Plexamp) use similar logic to the Explore Radio plugin.

 ## AnyRadios
 - `pomelo.plugins.AnyRadios`